Mesothelioma Surgery

 The Mesothelioma Veterans Center has no affiliation with and is not endorsed or sponsored by Dr. Robert B. Cameron.
 The contact information above is listed for informational purposes only.
 You have the right to contact Dr. Cameron directly.

-There are some doctors dedicated to one surgery over the other, but there are numerous more dedicated to studying the benefits of both.
+Some doctors are dedicated to one surgery over the other, but many more are dedicated to studying the benefits of both.

-But every diagnosis is different and there are many factors to consider.
-There are some new approaches to the EPP where stage 3 and 4 patients are living for more than 3 years.
+But every diagnosis is different, and there are many factors to consider.
+There are some new approaches to the EPP where stage 3 and 4 patients live for more than 3 years.

 Yet the same has been true of novel approaches to P/D. There is a middle ground to these treatments that depend on each unique diagnosis.